This is a guide to install all needed systems, tools, download source code and get going with the development.

 To enable the instant one-click payment feature of the payment system, you will need to install the Banking App into your web browser.
 The Banking App is currently only available for Google Chrome and Chromium, so you may first need to install one of those browsers.

 The Banking App may be downloaded and installed directly from Google Marketplace.
-This is the the default installation for end users.
+This is the default installation for end-users.
 Developers should clone/download the source code from GitHub.